Lewisham Safeguarding Children Partnership

 Safeguarding is everybody’s business.

-In response to the Children and Social Work Act 2017, a new partnership has been created between the London Borough of Lewisham, the Southeast Basic Command Unit of the Metropolitan Police and Lewisham Clinical Commissioning Group.
+In response to the Children and Social Work Act 2017, a new partnership has been created between the London Borough of Lewisham, the Southeast Basic Command Unit of the Metropolitan Police and Lewisham Integrated Care Board.
 Together we have a shared and equal duty to make arrangements to work together to safeguard and promote the welfare of all children in Lewisham.
-Effective 29 June 2019, the Lewisham Safeguarding Children Partnership will replace the Lewisham Safeguarding Children Board.
+Effective 29 June 2019, the Lewisham Safeguarding Children Partnership replaced the Lewisham Safeguarding Children Board.

 Our work is underpinned by shared values and a determination and commitment to improving outcomes for children and young people.